ossrs/srs-docs/src/pages/faq-oryx.md

 * [Why and How to Limit the Bitrate of Virtual Live Events](#why-and-how-to-limit-the-bitrate-of-virtual-live-events): Why and how to limit the bitrate of virtual live events.
 * [How to Setup the Font Style for AI Transcript](#how-to-setup-the-font-style-for-ai-transcript): How to set up the font style for AI transcript.
 * [How to Setup the Video Codec Parameters for AI Transcript](#how-to-setup-the-video-codec-parameters-for-ai-transcript): How to set up the video codec parameters for AI transcript.
-* [How to Replace FFmpeg](#how-to-replace-ffmpeg): How to replace the FFmpeg in SRS Stack with a custom version.
+* [How to Replace FFmpeg](#how-to-replace-ffmpeg): How to replace the FFmpeg in Oryx with a custom version.
 * [Installation of SRS is Very Slow](#installation-of-srs-is-very-slow): Overseas aaPanel installation is very slow, access to Alibaba Cloud image is too slow.
-* [How to Install the Latest SRS Stack](#how-to-install-the-latest-srs-stack): Manually install aaPanel plugin, install the latest plugin.
+* [How to Install the Latest Oryx](#how-to-install-the-latest-srs-stack): Manually install aaPanel plugin, install the latest plugin.
 * [CentOS7 Installation Failed](#centos7-installation-failed): CentOS7 aaPanel installation failed, cannot find the directory, or GLIBC version problem.
-* [The Difference Between SRS Stack and SRS](#the-difference-between-srs-stack-and-srs): The difference between SRS Stack and SRS, why there is SRS Stack.
+* [The Difference Between Oryx and SRS](#the-difference-between-srs-stack-and-srs): The difference between Oryx and SRS, why there is Oryx.
 * [Low Latency HLS](#low-latency-hls): How to use low latency HLS, how to use low latency HLS.
 * [OpenAPI](#openapi): About open API, using API to get related information.
 * [HTTP Callback](#http-callback): About HTTP callback.